 There are many strange rock formations around the world.
 The ones at Giant’s Causeway are astonishingly beautiful as well, situated on a rough coastline in Northern Ireland.

-The UNESCO World Heritage List includes several hundred properties with outstanding universal value.
+The UNESCO World Heritage List includes more than a thousand properties with outstanding universal value.
 They are all part of the world’s cultural and natural heritage.

-Country: United Kingdom of Great Britain and Northern Ireland
+- Country: United Kingdom of Great Britain and Northern Ireland

-Date of Inscription: 1986
+- Date of Inscription: 1986